wearebeautiful/wearebeautiful-web/docs/import-format.md

 | caesarean |

-modification
+body_history
 ------------

-Indicates modifciation of the model.
+Indicates the body history of the model.
 One of more of the following may be allowed:

 | Allowable values |
 | --------- |